Age 41 (and 3/4) I hit my physical "rock bottom". Getting of bed one morning, an excruciating pain seared through my body, dropping me to the floor.

 I think my self-doubt started when I used my pain as an excuse to not do things I didn't like, (cross country running -thank you Mum for a note about my knee-pains.
-And after the ambulance to hospital after a neck incident in the school gym I didn't have to participate in anything I didn't want to (trampolining, gymnastics)! looking back they were also the things that hurt the most or involved a "core" strength to curl the abdomen and I just didn't have that. (but they were also the things that we had to wear hideous gym shorts to as well).. so no wonder I wanted to get out of doing them.
-I felt like I was making excuses because I managed to do the things I wanted to do, and I would play any system to my advantage if it suited me.
+And after after a neck incident in the school gym and an ambulance to hospital, I didn't have to participate in anything I didn't want to (trampolining, gymnastics)! looking back they were also the things that hurt the most or involved a "core" strength to curl the abdomen and I just didn't have that. (but they were also the things that we had to wear hideous gym shorts to as well).. so no wonder I wanted to get out of doing them.
+I felt like I was making excuses because I managed to do the things I wanted to do (horse-riding, hockey and other team sports) despite the pain.

 Self-acknowledgement of my pain and self-forgiveness for things I was too self-critical about.
 A growing acceptance and self-belief.

 I did pick and choose what I could and couldn't do - activities I loved doing -sports - hockey, netball, volleyball, badminton, (all the sports that I got to wear a P.E. skirt and cover the top of my chicken leg thighs!).
-I was OK at sports, enough to play for the school teams - being tall, determined and a quick thinker rather than natural athletic ability.
+I was OK at sports, enough to play for the school teams - being tall, tactical and tough rather than natural athletic ability.
 I kept horse riding and working at the stables each weekend, doing all these things through the pain.
 I fought.
 I battled.
 I was strong - I should give myself credit for that.

 When I first gave up....